david-yu/vagrant-centos/README.md

 I/O size (minimum/optimal): 512 bytes / 512 bytes
 ```

-The disk will be located on /dev/sdb if you created and attached just a second disk, or /dev/sdc if you created and attached a third disk.
-Use this as your device when running through the Device Mapper config below.
+The disk will be located on `/dev/sdb` if you created and attached just a second disk, or `/dev/sdc` if you created and attached a third disk.
+Use this as your device (in stead of `/dev/xvdf`) when running through the Device Mapper config below.

 ### Configure Device Mapper